 Biomedical Sciences Research Master's Course Descriptions

-BP700 Cell Structure and Function, 4 credits.
-The course provides a foundation in cellular and molecular biology, including cell structure, cell physiology, DNA and RNA structure and function, protein synthesis, and regulation of gene expression.
+BP700.
+Cell Structure and Function.
+4 credits.
+The course provides a foundation in cellular and molecular biology, including cell structure, DNA and RNA structure and function, protein synthesis, and regulation of gene expression.

 BP703 or 803.
 Integrated Metabolism and Nutrition.
 4 credits.
 Prerequisite: BP702/802.
 Biochemistry of carbohydrates, glycolysis, citric acid cycle, oxidative phosphorylation, lipids, nitrogen metabolism, heme metabolism, iron, calcium, vitamins, and nutrition.